-- (1) "Mining" means the removal of gold, silver or other precious minerals from aggregate or a vein of ore. - (2) "Mining claim" means a portion of the public lands claimed for the valuable minerals occurring in those lands and for which the mineral rights are obtained under federal law or a right that is recognized by the United States Bureau of Land Management and given an identification number. - (3) "Prospecting" means to search or explore, using motorized or nonmotorized methods, for samples of gold, silver or other precious minerals from among small quantities of aggregate or ore. - (4) "Recreational mining" means mining in a manner that is consistent with a hobby or casual use, including use on public lands set aside or withdrawn from mineral entry for the purpose of recreational mining, or using pans, sluices, rocker boxes, other nonmotorized equipment and dredges with motors of 16 horsepower or less and a suction nozzle of four inches or less in diameter. - (5) "Small scale mining" means mining on a valid federal mining claim operating under a notice of intent or plan of operations while using whatever equipment is necessary, as approved by the notice of intent or plan of operations, to locate, remove and improve the claim.
-[1999 c.354 s.1] - Note: 517.120 to 517.135 were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 517 or any series therein by legislative action.
-See Preface to Oregon Revised Statutes for further explanation. - 517.123 Legislative findings.
-The Legislative Assembly finds that prospecting, small scale mining and recreational mining: - (1) Are important parts of the heritage of the State of Oregon; - (2) Provide economic benefits to the state and local communities; and - (3) Can be conducted in a manner that is not harmful and may be beneficial to fish habitat and fish propagation.
-[1999 c.354 s.2]
+- (1) "Mining" means the removal of gold, silver or other precious minerals from aggregate or a vein of ore. - (2) "Mining claim" means a portion of the public lands claimed for the valuable minerals occurring in those lands and for which the mineral rights are obtained under federal law or a right that is recognized by the United States Bureau of Land Management and given an identification number. - (3) "Prospecting" means to search or explore, using motorized or nonmotorized methods, for samples of gold, silver or other precious minerals from among small quantities of aggregate or ore.

+- (4) "Recreational mining" means mining in a manner that is consistent with a hobby or casual use, including use on public lands set aside or withdrawn from mineral entry for the purpose of recreational mining, or using pans, sluices, rocker boxes, other non-motorized equipment and dredges with motors of 16 horsepower or less and a suction nozzle of four inches or less in diameter. - (5) "Small scale mining" means mining on a valid federal mining claim operating under a notice of intent or plan of operations while using whatever equipment is necessary, as approved by the notice of intent or plan of operations, to locate, remove and improve the claim.
+[1999 c.354 §1]

+Note: 517.120 to 517.135 were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 517 or any series therein by legislative action.
+See Preface to Oregon Revised Statutes for further explanation.

+517.123 Legislative findings.
+The Legislative Assembly finds that prospecting, small scale mining and recreational mining:

+- (1) Are important parts of the heritage of the State of Oregon; and - (2) Provide economic benefits to the state and local communities.
+[1999 c.354 §2; 2013 c.783 §10]

 517.125 Rules to be adopted in consultation with affected parties.
 Any rule pertaining to recreational or small scale mining adopted after June 28, 1999, shall be adopted in consultation with affected parties.
-[1999 c.354 s.3]
+[1999 c.354 §3]

 517.128 Restricting access to open mining area or mining claim prohibited.
 A person may not attempt to restrict access to any open mining area or valid mining claim or to harass or interfere in any way with a person engaged in lawful mining activities.
-[1999 c.354 s.4]
+[1999 c.354 §4]